tymondesigns/angular-locker/README.md

 <h4 id="usage-removing-items-from-locker-removing-multiple-items-at-once">removing multiple items at once</h4>

-You can also pass an array.
+You can also pass an array of String values.

 ```js
 locker.forget(['keyToRemove', 'anotherKeyToRemove', 'something', 'else']);